Mount Laurel Driving While Suspended Lawyer

-Results-Focused Criminal Defense Lawyer Fights on Behalf of Clients Charged with Driving While Suspended in Burlington County, Camden County, Gloucester County, and Throughout New Jersey
+Results-Focused Mount Laurel Driving While Suspended Lawyer Fights on Behalf of Clients Charged with Driving on a Suspended License in Burlington County, Camden County, Gloucester County, and Throughout New Jersey

 Facing Charges For Driving While Suspended And Have Questions?
 I Can Help, Tell Me What Happened.

 An experienced defense attorney can help you defend your rights and interests when facing a charge of driving while suspended.
 With more than two decades of legal experience in defense and prosecution, let me use my expertise to help you secure a favorable outcome in your matter.
 I can review your case to identify possible avenues for a legal defense strategy and aggressively challenge the state’s case to have your charge dismissed or to help reduce the potential consequences of a conviction, including avoiding hefty fines or jail time.

 Contact my law office to schedule a free initial consultation to go over the details of your case with me and receive a detailed, honest assessment about the possible outcomes in your case and how I may be able to help you minimize the financial and legal consequences of a citation for driving while suspended.

 Consequences of a Conviction for Driving While Suspended

 Your driver’s license may have been suspended for any number of reasons, including accumulating too many points on your driving record, refusing to submit to a breathalyzer test or receiving a DUI/DWI conviction, failing to appear in court, or even failing to pay fines or other costs to the government.
 The penalties for a conviction for driving while suspended are largely based on the number of times you have been convicted of the offense, although the reasons for the suspension can also affect your sentence.
 Penalties for driving while suspended include:

 - First offense: $500 in fines plus an additional six months on your suspension